Mathias Cormann: Government (2013–2020)

 During the leadership conflict, Cormann offered his resignation as Minister for Finance and Leader of the Government in the Senate, but resumed both roles in the first Morrison Ministry.

 In October 2019, Cormann became the longest-serving Finance Minister, having surpassed the record previously held by Nick Minchin.

 In July 2020, Cormann announced that he would step down from politics by the end of the year, but would remain as minister to finalise the government's July budget update, the 2020–21 federal budget in October and the half-yearly budget update in December.
 In early October 2020, Prime Minister Scott Morrison announced that Cormann would be nominated as a candidate for the next Secretary-General of the OECD.
 On 30 October 2020, he stepped down from his roles as Finance Minister and Leader of the Government in the Senate, which were taken over by Trade Minister Simon Birmingham.

 On 2 November 2020, Cormann was officially nominated as a candidate for the next Secretary-General of the OECD.
 He formally resigned from the Senate a week later on 6 November 2020, with his resignation triggering a casual vacancy in the Senate.
 His nomination was supported both by the Liberal government and federal Labor, while the Labor Premier of Western Australia Mark McGowan provided a reference for Cormann's nomination.

 Secretary-General of OECD

 On 12 March 2021, Cormann was elected as the next Secretary-General of the OECD, and he assumed office on 1 June 2021.
 On 25 June Cormann welcomed United States Secretary of State Antony Blinken.
 Among the issues discussed were "techno-democracy" and COVID-19.
 On 28 February 2023, Cormann visited Ukraine and met with the president of Ukraine, Volodymyr Zelenskyy.
-During their meeting, they discussed Ukrain's possible accession to the OECD.
+During their meeting, they discussed Ukraine's possible accession to the OECD.